murali1996/nlp-notes/README.md

-#### This repository contains paper links, code links and my implementations to some of the well researched nlp problems till date.

 ## Interesting Papers
 ##### Word Embedding
 1. [*Word2Vec*, Efficient Estimation of Word Representations in Vector Space, Mikolov et al. 2013a][Mikolov et al. 2013a]